NVSL/linux-nova/README.md

 6. NOVA does not currently prevent writes to mounted snapshots.
 7. Using `write()` to modify pages that are mmap'd is not supported.
 8. NOVA doesn't provide quota support.
-9.  atime and mmaptime are not always updated properly.
-10. Moving NOVA file systems between machines with different numbers of CPUs does not work.
+9. Moving NOVA file systems between machines with different numbers of CPUs does not work.
-11. Remounting a NOVA file system with different mount options may fail.
+10. Remounting a NOVA file system with different mount options may fail.

 None of these are fundamental limitations of NOVA's design.
-Additional bugs and issues are here [here][https://github.com/NVSL/linux-nova/issues]
+Additional bugs and issues are here [here][https://github.com/NVSL/linux-nova/issues].

+NOVA is complete and robust enough to run a range of complex applications, but it is not yet ready for production use.
+Our current focus is on adding a few missing features list above and finding/fixing bugs.

 ## Building and Using NOVA